Which government grants could your business be eligible for?

 The regular challenges of being a business owner in Australia have only been compounded by coronavirus.
 While previous government support has favoured businesses with employees, we’ve compiled a list of government cash grants even sole traders and non-employing businesses could be eligible for.

 There are a number of grant and support systems in place to help businesses that haven’t previously benefited from the government’s $10,000 cash grant – namely, sole traders and businesses with no employees.

 Owners in NSW can apply for up to $3,000 in government grants to help them get back on their feet, cover costs for safely reopening their shopfront, or scale up their operations.
 If you employ nil to 20 people in your business, this grant might be for you.
 According to the NSW Government, it can be used for:

-However, there are still a number of state-specific government grants that you could be eligible for, depending on where you’re based:
+There are a number of state-specific government grants that you could be eligible for, depending on where you’re based:

 The challenging times are not yet over for Australian businesses but you don’t have to go it alone.
 These government cash grants may provide a helpful injection of funds when you need it most – and help you come out the other side with your business intact.